w3c/authentic-web-workshop/TrustnetAuthenticWebQ.md

 people know personally some other people who are outside of their primary echo chamber, and are likely to mark them as trusted, even if they often disagree about the trustworthiness of web pages.
 These divergent trust facilitators can prompt people to think harder about particular articles, and thinking harder is what breaks people out of echo chambers.
+Independently, there is an argument based in personal autonomy that people should have a right to create echo chambers if they wish to do so.

 ## 11. What do you hope for from W3C in this effort?